manimino/ducks/README.md

  - Objects that are missing an attribute will not be stored under that attribute.
 This saves lots of memory.
  - To find all objects that have an attribute, match the special value <code>ANY</code>.
  - To find objects missing the attribute, exclude <code>ANY</code>.
- - In functions, raise MissingAttribute to tell FilterBox the object is missing.
+ - In functions, raise <code>MissingAttribute</code> to tell FilterBox the object is missing.

 Example:
 ```